banti386/Devops-live-project/README.md

 1. Launch an ec2 instance in AWS and install Jenkins on that.
 [Follow the Jenkins slide for jenkins installation] Also set the hostname as jenkins-host.

-2. Install terraform inside your jenkins host and run the terraform code located inside terraform directory. [note that: change your access key and secret_key inside providers.tf and change your key_name inside main.tf ]
+2. Install terraform inside your jenkins host and run the terraform code located inside terraform directory. [note that: change your access key and secret_key inside providers.tf and change your key_name inside main.tf ] terraform script will create two node : Ansible_server and Docker_host

 3. Now go to the Ansible_server node and Docker_host node do the following setup.